 - Open the pita bread and cut each half into 6 pieces (triangles or whatever shape you want).

 - Scatter them on a baking sheet and drizzle with olive oil.
-Sprinkle with sea salt, black pepper and smoked paprika to taste.
+Sprinkle with salt and black pepper to taste.

 For the hummus: